 - September 15, Bocage in Setúbal

 - November 27, Foral of Sancho in Guarda

-The Carnation Revolution of 1974The national holiday in Portugal is celebrated on April 25 in memory of the Carnation Revolution in 1974, the day when the military putsched against the dictatorship of the then "Estado Novo" Marcelo Caetano, paving the way for the Third Portuguese Republic.
-Since the revolution was also supported by large parts of the population, opponents loyal to the regime were clearly outnumbered and the takeover was largely peaceful.
-At the time, the carnations were the symbol of the socialist workers' movement, and were pinned to the soldiers' clothing and rifle barrels by the population.
-2 years later, the military handed over state power to a democratically elected government with a new constitution.
+The Carnation Revolution of 1974The national holiday in Portugal is celebrated on April 25 in memory of the Carnation Revolution in 1974, the day of the military coup against the dictatorship of the then "Estado Novo" Marcelo Caetano, paving the way for the Third Portuguese Republic.
+Since the revolution was also supported by large parts of the population, opponents loyal to the regime were outnumbered and the takeover was largely peaceful.
+At the time, the carnations were the symbol of the socialist workers' movement, and were pinned to soldiers' clothing and rifle barrels.
+Two years later, the military handed over state power to a democratically elected government with a new constitution.

 The coup also ended Portugal's longstanding colonial wars.
 The former colonies of Guinea-Bissau, Angola, Mozambique São Tomé and Príncipe and Cape Verde were granted independence within a year.

-Unlike in most other countries, even Christian ones, in Portugal the Easter egg is associated with the person of Jesus Christ.
+Unlike in most other countries, even Christian ones, in Portugal, the Easter egg is associated with the person of Jesus Christ.
 Traditionally, it is baked into bread made of sweet yeast dough ("folar").
 Easter processions are worth seeing all over the country.
 They are impressive in Braga and the small town of São Brás de Alportel.
-Unusual is the variant of the Easter fire in the northern Montalegre, where it is the custom to burn oversized straw dolls, symbolizing the burning of the traitor Judas.
+Unusual is the variant of the Easter fire in northern Montalegre, where it is customary to burn oversized straw dolls, symbolizing the burning of the traitor Judas.